Evo-F/arania-world/events/5c/5c161_verny_conflict.md

 On January 10th, 161 5C, Ch'inguan forces crossed the border at the town of Redmark and began to march on Verny.

 # The Destruction of Verny
-The war between Ch'ingua and Cretias raged for a period of 12 years, with the central battleground being the city of Verny itself.
+The war between Ch'ingua and Cretias raged for a period of 12 years, with the central battleground being the city itself.
 Over the course of the war, the city officially changed hands 41 recorded times, not counting its return to Cretian sovereignty with the signing of the Barristow Accords.

 Each time the city was reoccupied by one belligerent army or another, the citizens were subjected to a brutal crackdown and reinstitution of martial law.
 Over time, the city became a shell of its former self, with once-prosperous markets and town squares going abandoned almost overnight for fear of soldiers patrolling the streets.
 At its height, Verny was a city of 40,000 people - within the first months of the war, the city's population plummeted as thousands fled elsewhere.
 As the war raged on, thousands more died due to famine and disease, which ravaged the city owing to the chaos of the war.